DOCUMENT TSC-2026/B71 · BLOG POST 71 · CONSUMER COMMERCE · REV. 01

 Still taking share

-Put those together and you have a channel that is both safer than it was and still gaining ground.
-That combination is rare.
-Most of the time a channel matures into safety just as its growth flattens.
-TikTok Shop resolved its biggest risk while the curve is still climbing, which is exactly the window where early operational discipline pays off most.
+Put those together and you have a channel that is both safer than it was and still in growth mode.
+That is an unusual combination.
+Most channels mature into safety just as their growth flattens.
+TikTok Shop resolved its biggest structural risk while the curve is still climbing, which is exactly the window where building operational competence pays off most.
+I went broader on TikTok Shop's position in US ecommerce in where TikTok Shop sits in 2026 for brands.

 Taylor Sicard · Consulting